 Foreign property is exciting to purchase, but can often be excruciating to sell.
-Depending on the country in which you’ve invested, you may be seeing a huge developmental gain or a staggering financial loss if the time has come to sell your foreign property.
+Depending on the country in which you’ve invested, you may be seeing a huge developmental gain.
+You may also see a staggering financial loss if the time has come to sell your foreign property.
 That’s why knowing all about the right process on 1031 exchange properties for sale, specially for foreign properties, is important

-While land and buildings in areas outside of the United States are subject to the laws of their native country, if you are a taxpayer in the US, then the sale of your foreign property will also accumulate hefty regulation and taxation on your income.
+Land and buildings in areas outside of the United States are subject to the laws of their native country.
+Are you a taxpayer in the US?
+If yes then the sale of your foreign property will also accumulate hefty regulation.
+It also includes taxation on your income.

-With this in mind, double taxation will quickly eat away at your chances of turning a profit on your international investment.
-To mitigate this, capital gains taxes are often deferred by way of a 1031 exchange, which requires former property owners to “trade” their sold property for a new, similar investment.
+With this in mind, what will happen?
+Double taxation will quickly eat away at your chances of turning a profit on your international investment.
+To mitigate this, capital gains taxes are often deferral by way of a 1031 exchange.
+This requires former property owners to “trade” their sold property for new, similar investments.

-In this article, we will outline the steps necessary to 1031 exchange foreign property and eliminate capital gains taxes.
-With this, we will also showcase the strength of mineral rights and other profitable investments as the new properties chosen in a 1031 exchange of foreign property.
+In this article, we will outline the steps necessary to 1031 exchange foreign property.
+Moreover, we will eliminate capital gains taxes.
+With this, we will also showcase the strength of mineral rights and other profitable investments.
+These are the new properties under a selection of a 1031 exchange of foreign property.

 How to Sell Your Foreign Property

 Before you can 1031 exchange a foreign property, you will first need to sell it.
-Selling is typically done through an intermediary unless the property is the seller’s personal residence, in which case it may be sold directly from the owner.
-Real estate practices, systems, and laws are different in every country around the world, so sellers must be aware of all of the regulations pertaining to the sale of their property.
+Selling is typically through an intermediary unless the property is the seller’s personal residence.
+In this case, it is sellable directly from the owner.
+Real estate practices, systems, and laws are different in every country around the world.
+Basically, sellers must be aware of all of the regulations pertaining to the sale of their property.

 Determining the Value of Your Foreign Property

-Somewhat obviously, the value of your foreign property is going to be determined by a myriad of factors that will differ based on location.
-If you did not make any improvements on your property, then it will likely be sold at a similar value as to when it was purchased.
-If you are choosing to sell your foreign property by yourself, it is important to check the current market conditions in your area and adjust the price accordingly.
+Somewhat obviously, the value of your foreign property is going to be under approval by a myriad of factors.
+This will usually differ in location.
+Are there no improvements in your property?
+If none, then it will likely be sellable at a similar value as to when it was purchased.
+Are choosing to sell your foreign property by yourself?
+Then it is important to check the current market conditions in your area and adjust the price accordingly.

 With the sale of foreign property, sellers must also consider the current exchange rate for local currencies back to USD.
-Everything on US taxes must be reported in US currency, so any gains on foreign property sales must be reported as so.
+Everything on US taxes must be in US currency.
+With that, any gains on foreign property sales must be as so.
 Large differences in exchange rates may be responsible for net loss or gain on a property.

 Taxes Paid on the Selling Foreign Property

-Whenever a foreign property is sold by a US taxpayer, they will pay the IRS an amount of money that is commonly known as an “expat tax,” as the sum of a few different plausible taxations.
-In the event of a foreign property sale, the net loss or gain of the sale must be reported within Section D on that year’s income tax return.
+Whenever a foreign property is sold by a US taxpayer, they will pay the IRS an amount of money.
+The common term is as an “ex-pat tax,”.
+This is the sum of a few different plausible taxations.
+In the event of a foreign property sale, the net loss or gain of the sale must be reported.
+This is within Section D on that year’s income tax return.
 From there, losses cannot be written off, whereas gains are subject to taxation from federal, state, and capital gains taxes.

-Gains up to $250,000 can actually be excluded from domestic taxation from the sale of foreign property abroad.
-Here, foreign properties that served as a taxpayer’s primary residence for at least 2 of the last 5 years are eligible for gains exclusions on property tax.
+Gains up to $250,000 can actually be under exclusion from domestic taxation from the sale of foreign property abroad.
+Here, foreign properties that served as a taxpayer’s primary residence for at least 2 of the last 5 years.
+These are eligible for gains exclusions on property tax.

 How to 1031 Exchange Foreign Property